Advanced Spine and Pain Centers

 Your doctor may also suggest lifestyle changes such as regular exercise, dietary improvements, and cold or heat therapies to improve your mobility and prevent the return of sciatic nerve pain.

-During your initial visit to Advanced Spine and Pain, you will meet your specialist and discuss your symptoms.
+During your initial visit to Advanced Spine and Pain Center, you will meet your specialist and discuss your symptoms.
 You may find it helpful to write down questions and concerns in advance.

 Bring copies of any previous diagnosis of sciatica or other injuries.
 You should also provide a list of current medications, including both prescriptions and over-the-counter medicines.

 Your doctor will review your medical history and perform a physical exam to assess your pain and determine the right treatment plan for your needs.
 They may perform additional tests during your initial visit to confirm a diagnosis.